 Sometimes what’s public is good, but what’s private is truly better.
 Diary was directed by Marie Bouquet Hay, original story idea by Glenda Solis.

 Sometimes, remembering is too hard to bear.
 Gone was directed by Stan Stone, with music composed by The Reverend LordRifa and performed by Kaeli Earle.

 The 48 Hour Film Project – San Francisco

-Barewitness Films has participated in this zany weekend film competition seven times, garnering ten award nominations and three awards along the way.
+Barewitness Films has participated in this zany weekend film competition ten times, garnering twenty-one award nominations and six awards along the way.

 The new neighbors are in for a bit of a surprise in Welcome to the Jungle.
-Directed by Marie Bouquet Hay, our 2015 entry grabbed award nominations for Best Use of Prop and Best Ensemble Acting.
+Our 2015 entry grabbed award nominations for Best Use of Prop and Best Ensemble Acting.

 An unsuspecting tour guide is in for an adventure when he is abducted by a pack of bargain basement thugs in The Grab.
 Directed by Kerry Gudjohnsen, our second road movie grabbed a nomination for Best Use of Line.

 If you’re looking for hope, she’s on her way.
 Directed by Kerry Gudjohnsen, Cycling Hope was shot on location in Sonoma County, California.
 Featuring a score by San Francisco composer Martha Stoddard, our hopeful little film was nominated for Best Use of Music.